International Sea Glass Association Professional Members

 Wendy Craig blames her sea glass hunting addiction (not curable, by the way) on her two Chesapeake Bay Retrievers who swim in the ocean all year round.
 Her 2nd Time Glass Sea Glass Jewelry Designs are classic, simple but elegant, and are suitable for blue jeans or a night at the opera.
 Wendy maintains an eBay store and an Etsy store online and is most known as the lady who can make your special order just the way you pictured it and at an affordable price.
 She is proud to be a member of the North American Sea Glass Association helping to preserve the integrity of genuine sea glass for future family heirlooms.
 Wendy lives in the heart of the woods near Hackettstown, NJ.

-Acorn Beach Glass ❤️
+Acorn Beach Glass & Artistry ❤️

 Acorn Beach Glass and Artistry creates bounique artwork, jewelry, candles, wine bottle toppers, glass charms, and more.
 Using only authentic Great Lakes beach glass and other natural elements, found along the shoreline.
 We would love to create that one-of-a-kind piece for you.
 New this year; we have added a custom line of beach glass-themed mugs, coasters, and other imprinted gifts.
-Please visit our website and thank you so much for supporting our small business..
+Please visit our website and thank you so much for supporting our small business.

-Bay State Sea Glass
+Atlantic Sea Glass

 Beach Baubles